jlram/Arduino-Plant-Watering/README.md

 # Arduino-Plant-Watering

-Wanted to learn Arduino so I started this project🌱
+I'm trying to recreate and mix some Arduino Projects I watched on the internet.
+My idea is to water my plants automatically getting the moisture of the ground.